tewhey-lab/MPRASuite/MPRAmatch/README.md

 **3. Creating MPRA SIF(singularity image file):**

-To install a Docker image from Quay.io and converting it into a singularity image to be able to use on the Linux system, ensure haing singularity installed on your system and please follow the below commands:
+To install a Docker image from Quay.io and converting it into a singularity image to be able to use on the Linux system, ensure having singularity installed on your system and please follow the below commands:

 **a.
 Pull the Docker image from Quay.io and convert into SIF file:**
 <br>